idempiere/idempiere.github.io/docs/basic-development/introduction.md

 # iDempiere Introduction

 Founded in 2011 iDempiere is a powerful, Tier II, open-source ERP/CRM/SCM system supported by a skilful community.
-The project focuses on high-quality software, a philosophy of openness and its collaborative community that includes subject matter specialists, implementors, developers and end-users.
+The project focuses on high-quality software, a philosophy of openness and its collaborative community that includes subject matter specialists, integrators, developers and end-users.

 # Why iDempiere
 - It is easy to install.